Nea Sinopi: History

 Archangelos and Neo Sinopi were founded in 1922, as a result of the population exchange between Greece and Turkey.
-Many of the refugees were from a village near modern Sinop.
+The name means "New Sinope", as many of the refugees were from a village near modern Sinop.

 The Roman aqueduct

 In Archangelos, there are some remains of the Roman aqueduct of ancient Nicopolis.
 The Roman aqueduct, 50 km long, carried the water from the springs of Louros to two cisterns in the Nymphaeum of Nikopolis.
 It was constructed after the foundation of Nikopolis by Octavianus Augustus.